raphael-proust/raphael-proust.github.io/code/gadt-tips-and-tricks.md

 Basically you make the type checker forget about the distinctness of the different parts of your sum.

-Also note that there are legitimate uses for public constructors in your property types.
+Note that there are legitimate uses for public constructors in your property types.
 If you are in one of those cases don't use `private`.